 6.1 As per Article 8 (1) of the articles of association of Hamburger Hafen und Logistik Aktiengesellschaft, the Executive Board consists of two or more people.
 Members of the Executive Board are appointed and dismissed by the Supervisory Board in accordance with Section 84 of the German Stock Corporation Act (AktG) in conjunction with Section 31 of the German Co-Determination Act (MitbestG) and Article 8 of the articles of association.

 6.2 Amendments to the articles of association can be made by means of a resolution of the Annual General Meeting.
 In line with Sections 179 and 133 of the German Stock Corporation Act (AktG) and Article 22 of the articles of association, a simple majority of the votes cast at the Annual General Meeting is sufficient for amendments to the articles of association.
-If a capital majority is required in addition to a majority of the votes, a simple majority of the share capital represented when the resolution is passed is adequate.
-Exceptions to this rule are amendments to the articles of association for which the law requires a larger majority.
-In accordance with Article 11 (4) of the articles of association, the Supervisory Board is authorised to carry out amendments to the articles of association which relate only to the wording.
-If an amendment to the articles of association in the event of a capital increase or steps taken in accordance with the German Reorganisation of Companies Act (UmwG) is designed to change the relationship between Class A and Class S shares, special resolutions by the Class A and Class S shareholders affected are required as per Section 138 of the German Stock Corporation Act (AktG).
+If a capital majority is required in addition to a majority of the votes, a simple majority of the share capital represented when the resolution is passed is suffices.
+In the case of amendments to the articles of association for which the law prescribes a larger voting or capital majority, the legally required majority applies.
+In accordance with Article 11 (4) of the articles of association, the Supervisory Board is authorised to carry out amendments to the articles of association that relate only to the wording.
+If an amendment to the articles of association in connection with a capital increase or steps taken in accordance with the German Reorganisation of Companies Act (UmwG) is designed to change the relationship between Class A and Class S shares, special resolutions by the Class A and Class S shareholders affected are required as per Section 138 AktG.
 Amendments to the articles of association become effective when they are recorded in the commercial register.

 8. The following material agreements include regulations that apply in the case of a change of control, as may result from a takeover bid:

-In September 2015 the company took out three promissory note loans amounting to € 53,000,000 in total.
-The original lender is HSH Nordbank AG.
-The company does, however, have the right to pass on the promissory note loans to third parties in tranches of € 1,000,000.
-Partial repayments for the promissory note loans will be due between 30 September 2022 and 30 September 2025.
-If there is a change of control at HHLA, the lenders have the right to demand repayment of tranches, including accumulated interest, prematurely at the next interest payment due date if the parties cannot come to an agreement regarding the loan, and the lender cannot be reasonably expected – taking into account HHLA’s legitimate interests – to accept an unchanged loan agreement.
-A change of control can be said to have taken place if the Free and Hanseatic City of Hamburg directly holds less than 50.1 % of the voting rights in HHLA.
+In September 2015, the company took out three promissory note loans with a total volume of € 53,000,000 and issued a total of 44 registered bonds with a combined nominal value of € 22,000,000.
+Partial repayments will be due between 30 September 2022 and 30 September 2025 for the promissory note loans and between 30 September 2027 and 30 September 2030 for the registered bonds.
+If there is a change of control at HHLA, the holders or creditors of registered bonds and promissory note loans and tranches thereof are entitled to demand early repayment.
+However, the creditors of promissory note loans and tranches thereof are only entitled to demand such early repayment if the parties cannot come to an agreement regarding the continuation of the respective loan, and the lender concerned cannot be reasonably expected – taking into account HHLA’s legitimate interests – to accept the continuation of the unchanged loan agreement.
+A change of control can be said to have taken place if the Free and Hanseatic City of Hamburg directly or indirectly holds less than 50.1 % of the voting rights in HHLA.